-Paracetamol (500mg) including soluble Pain relief Mild fever 1 tablet under age of 16 year; 1 - 2 tablets if 16 and above; every 4 - 6 hours as required, no more than 4 doses in 24 hours.
-Refer to Wellness Centre if high fever, or unexplained pain Strepsils sore throat Every 3 hours; no more than 8 in 24 hours Refer to Wellness Centre if severe difficulty swallowing, difficulty breathing, high fever Olbas Oil Blocked nose due to cold virus 2 -3 drops on tissue as required Cough linctus??no longer routinely stocked Dry tickly coughs Sore throats Refer to Wellness Centre if coughing up sputum or blood, difficulty breathing, chest pains, high fever.
-10mls up to 4 times a day.
-Deep Heat Muscular pain/ injury Refer to Wellness Centre following any injury.
+Medication Indication Dose and Frequency Paracetamol (500mg) including soluble Pain relief Mild fever 10 - 12 yrs: 500mg 12 - 16 yrs: 750mg Over 16yrs: 1g Every 4 - 6 hours as required, no more than 4 doses in 24 hours.
+Refer to Wellness Centre if high fever, or unexplained pain Strepsils sore throat Every 3 hours; no more than 8 in 24 hours Refer to Wellness Centre if severe difficulty swallowing, difficulty breathing, high fever Olbas Oil Blocked nose due to cold virus 2 -3 drops on tissue as required Deep Heat Muscular pain/ injury Refer to Wellness Centre following any injury.
 Administer only if diagnosed muscular pain.
 Apply thin layer to affected area 2 - 3 times a day.
 Arnica Cream Bruising/ swelling Refer to Wellness Centre following any injury.
 Apply if diagnosed simple bruising, small amount onto affected area.
 Do not use on broken skin.
-Do not use if rash appears - refer back to WellnessCentre.
+Do not use if rash appears - refer back to Wellness Centre.